CYZeusX/Tetris/README.md

 ### Purpose
     it is totally for personal uses

-    (- Why not just download one on app store? -) Because I have high demand.
+    Q&A: Why not just download one on app store?
+         - Because I have high demand.
-        I have found LACK OF FEATURES on most of the Tetris games on Android.
+         - I have found LACK OF FEATURES on most of the Tetris games on Android.
                 > lack of blocks anti-clockwise rotation
                 > lack of landscape orientation mode

 ### * Incommensurably Innovative Features
     - able to play on both orientation    >> potrait | landscape